learn-co-students/ruby-project-alt-guidelines-nyc01-seng-ft-062220/README.md

 end
 ```

-But wait, didn't we define our relationships already when we setup our models?
+But wait, didn't we define our relationships already when we set up our models?
 Why did we even do that? 🤔

 OH SNAP!
-It's because ActiveRecord writes that method for us already so long as we setup our schema and relationships correctly!
+It's because ActiveRecord writes that method for us already so long as we set up our schema and relationships correctly!
 We can just do this instead:

 ```ruby
 restaurant.reviews